 In these complicated cases, the attorney client relationship is especially important.
 Motorcycle accident victims needs to know they can rely on their personal injury attorney to put their needs first.
 We take pride in our ability to be reached by accident victims and their families any time, day or night.
 We have a long term record of representing motorcycle riders and are part of the motorcycle community ourselves.

-If you or a family member have been in a motorcycle accident and have been diagnosed with traumatic brain injury, you need to have legal representation to help get you fair compensation.
+Diagnosed with a traumatic brain injury?
+You need to have legal representation to help get you fair compensation.
 The medical bills, lost wages, emotional suffering, and other associated costs related to traumatic brain injury are tremendous, and can quickly devastate a family.
 We do not believe that individuals suffering from traumatic brain injuries should have to struggle with the economic costs, as well.

 Why The Law Firm of Kass & Moses?

 You do not need to go it alone.
 Contact The Law Office of Kass & Moses today for a free consultation.
 We will help you take legal action and will pursue potentially liable parties.
 With over 25 years of experience representing bikers with traumatic brain injury nationwide, we understand your needs and will strive to use the law to your advantage.
 Do not let traumatic brain injury from a motorcycle crash hold you back.
 Let us help you today!